troglobit/libc-chaos/README.md

 -   `ERROR_RATE`
 defines the rate in percentage at what a function call emits an error.
 `0` makes it never emit an error.

+-   `HANG_TIME`
+defines the delay a function should always introduce before returning.

 -   `LD_PRELOAD=XXX`
 should be kept what it is.
 Never touch it unless you know what you do.